HPEEzmeral/ezua-tutorials/Data-Science/Ray/Anomaly-Detection-Banking/readme.md

 2. Create a new notebook server using the `jupyter-data-science` image.
 3. Clone the repository locally.
 4. Launch the `ray_acceleration_experiment_fraud_detecting_on_banking_system.ipynb` notebook file.

-## If I can be of assistance, please do not hesitate to contact me : Aravind G | email: aravindg@hpe.com